Kristina01111000/Drws_site/README.md

 Is the homepage text big enough?
 Is it too big now?
-Make it a little smaller, not as small as it was before Make the slides smaller, less of the page the header also looked like it was from the 90’s(in a bad way), if you are attached to having an image in the header we should look for a different image that looks better, modern site with images in the header tend to have more abstract images, he wants one for the header, make it look more modern
+Make it a little smaller, not as small as it was before Make the slides smaller, less of the page